 The world’s most amazing road trip?
 The Atlantic Ocean Road in Norway

 The world’s most amazing road trip?
 Read about this amazing stretch of road in Norway.
-The Atlantic Ocean Road in Norway is full of captivating nature, motorists, nature cruises, plenty of bicycle-athletes, these are just some of the many scenes you’ll encounter in an Atlantic Road trip in Norway.
-Many cars are seen parked in spaces around with its owners, usually with their fishing rods or diving gear, enjoying a holiday on a nearby island.
+The Atlantic Ocean Road in Norway is full of captivating nature, motorists, nature cruises, and plenty of bicycle athletes, these are just some of the many scenes you’ll encounter in an Atlantic Road trip in Norway.
+Many cars are seen parked in spaces around with their owners, usually with their fishing rods or diving gear, enjoying a holiday on a nearby island.
 Some have gone to the nearest bridge to catch the salty taste of the ocean that the wind brings along.
 The British newspaper The Guardian has called the Atlantic Road “the world’s most beautiful car journey”, but here it is cycled and run.
 The road has eight bridges between islets and shoots, where the sea blames Norway’s northwestern shores.
-The road was opened in 1989 and has since been expanded from Bud in Fræna Kommune to Karvag at Averøy in Møre og Romsdal County.
+The road was opened in 1989 and has since been expanded from Bud in Fræna Kommune to Karvag at Averøy in Møre.
+Romsdal County.

 The Atlantic Road runs across several small islands and over eight low bridges built directly over and along the North Atlantic.
 The 8.2-kilometer trip goes through stunning coastal scenery and has not surprisingly become one of Norway’s most visited tourist destinations.
 You could start the tour with a short sightseeing in the small town of Kristiansund before continuing to Averøy.
 Here we propose to visit Kvernes Stave Church from the first part of the 13th century.

 The beauty and power of nature along the Atlantic Road